stundenblume/platypus_doc/docs/source/jetson/peripheral/zed.rst

  - link to datasheet of the models available at LSA

-How to physically connect it to the RPi
+How to physically connect it
 -----------------------------

 - describe power requirements